We have tested our oats to Nil glyphosate

-The short answer is “NO”.
+The short answer is NO!
 There are no unsafe chemicals found in our oats.
 This answer comes from tests in our compliance with our farmers as part of the international Oats Protocol guidelines we follow.

-Thank you to those who have taken the time to message and email us regarding the article that broke in the USA regarding the findings of high levels of Glyphosate in oats.
-Glyphosate is the activated chemical ingredient found in Roundup and over 700 other garden and agricultural products, found in Oats and associated oat products in the USA.
+Glyphosate is the activated chemical ingredient found in Roundup and over 700 other garden and agricultural products, found in Oats and associated oat products in agriculture.

 Glyphosate has been used for over 50 years now to assist with weed prevention.
 I'm sure many of you have used or maybe are still using a herbicide of some sort to assist you to control weeds around your home.
 Effectively that is why farmers predominately use herbicides to control weeds at a commercial level.

 More recently we have been made aware that farming practices had turned to use Roundup to dry crops, more commonly used in wheat production.
 They spray close to harvest to ensure that the plants are all dead at harvest time.
 Of course, Organic farming does not use any Glyphosate-based products.

 Many health and agricultural experts say that humans don't absorb glyphosate in the same way they do harmful chemicals like DDT.
 So it's safe in low quantities.

 In 2015, however, the International Agency for Research on Cancer classified glyphosate as a probable human carcinogen after studies linked it to non-Hodgkin‚ lymphoma.
 In 2016, the FDA announced that it would begin testing for glyphosate in four widely used crops:¬†soybeans, corn, milk, and eggs.

 To help ease any concerns, we have included some information below, from relevant sources to better understand these practices if you were not already aware of them.